A Family Heritage: Remodeling a Whole House for a Family Coping With Dementia

 As best as possible, we also replicated their bathroom layout, giving her a familiar space to tend to her needs, while making it accessible for Jim to assist her, as well as home health workers who may need to help with her care in the future.
 The functionality of their bathroom was key, so items were incorporated throughout including grab bars and a large shower with benches in order for someone to assist her.

-With aging in place becoming more and more realistic, certified aging in place specialists, such as our Liz Lee, are learning how to make small comforts in the home a life-changing experience.
+With aging in place becoming more and more realistic, certified aging in place specialists, such as our John Benedetto, are learning how to make small comforts in the home a life-changing experience.
 Being on the first floor of the home, Jim and Grace have easy access to the communal kitchen space, safe entry in and out of the house, and ease of interaction with guests, as well as the other family members in the home.

 They are currently renting back their recently sold space to live in while the remodel is taking place, and can’t wait to begin the next phase of their journey together in their new home.